CarstenSchelp/OpenEars/README.md

 Fetch a preloaded PI image from: https://drive.google.com/open?id=1sxMrxHLQPB092P9lWIoXFkvLKNX6K7Da (currently only Python 2.7) Download this, extract the zip, en put the image on a 16GB SD card (like you would put a stretch image).
 Downloading will take some time, though.
 Be advised, it is just a simple copy of a prefab installation, maybe some additional configuration has to be done.

+Especially, the python modules numpy and scipy will be installed and compiled.
+In order to enable your pi to do this, we have to activate some virtual memory (otherwise compilation will be a nono):
+* Set CONF_SWAPSIZE=2048 in /etc/dphys-swapfile (use: sudo nano dphys-swapfile)
+* run: `sudo /etc/init.d/dphys-swapfile stop`
+* run: `sudo /etc/init.d/dphys-swapfile start`

+When the installations are finished, you can bring back the swapfile to its normal size.
+* Set CONF_SWAPSIZE=100 in /etc/dphys-swapfile (use: sudo nano dphys-swapfile)
+* run: `sudo /etc/init.d/dphys-swapfile stop` (may take some time as the swapspace is purged)
+* run: `sudo /etc/init.d/dphys-swapfile start`

 **- or -**

 Go to the directory install/pi of this repository, choose your python version, and follow the instructions in the INSTALL.md for this version.
 When done, return here.